rubygems/rubygems-chef/README.md

 # RubyGems.org infrastructure

+### Code of conduct

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+See `CODE_OF_CONDUCT.md` in this repository for more information.

+### General guideliens

 This repository contains chef artifacts used to deploy all the different pieces of infrastructure which run RubyGems.org.
 There are a few patterns which we use and enforce throughout the repo:

 1. All cookbooks should live *somewhere* upstream.
 This could be a developers's GitHub account, or the Chef community site.
 All the cookbooks in the `cookbooks` directory are wrappers which set attributes, configure necessary LWRP's, and include recipes.
 The functionality itself comes from the upstream cookbooks.